2026 Best Practices

 Gamification Built In

-WeMove includes leaderboards, journeys, and badges out of the box.
+WeMove includes leaderboards, virtual journeys, badges, and smart notifications out of the box.
+No setup required—just launch your challenge.